VinodiNikeshaniKasthuri/Weather-App/README.md

+# 🌤️ Weather Application

-# 🔗 Weather Application Live link
+# 🔗  Live link
 https://vinodinikeshanikasthuri.github.io/Weather-App/

-# 🌤️ Weather Application
+# ℹ️ Description

 Welcome to the Weather Application!
 This is a  web application that displays current weather conditions for a given location, powered by WeatherAPI.